cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 - For **critical decisions** that require immediate review, proposals can bypass this step but must clearly justify the urgency.

 #### **2. Submitting Your Proposal**
-Once your idea has been validated through community discussion, it’s time to submit your proposal.
+Once your idea has been validated through community discussion, it's time to submit your proposal.
 - **Clear and Detailed Submission**:
   Proposals must include:
   - A clear and concise description.